tschatzl/tschatzl.github.io/_posts/2025-02-21-new-write-barriers.md

 This change removes the need for a large part of G1's write barrier using a dual card table approach to avoid fine-grained synchronization, increasing throughput significantly for applications.

-Overall I'm quite satisfied with the change - after many years thinking about and prototyping solutions to the problem without introducing some "G1 throughput mode" that would have huge implications on maintainability (basically another garbage collector) or making G1 unnecessarily complex this seems a very good solution, taking the advantages of these throughput barriers without too many drawbacks.
+Overall, I'm quite satisfied with the change - after many years thinking about and prototyping solutions to the problem without introducing some "G1 throughput mode" that would have huge implications on maintainability (basically another garbage collector) or making G1 unnecessarily complex this seems a very good solution, taking the advantages of these throughput barriers without too many drawbacks.

 A lot of people helped with this change, my thanks.